 Chef, Bocuse d’Or 2021 and member of the Team France Bocuse d’Or, 1 star in the Michelin Guide in 2020, Trophée Grand de demain Gault and Millau 2006, Best Craftsman of France 2004

-Relive all the emotions of the Trophée Jean Rougié 2024.
+Relive all the emotions of the Trophée Rougié 2024.

 Organized by Maison Rougié, the city of Sarlat, and Maison Peybere, founders of the competition, this 13th edition brought together an exceptional jury of top chefs and was chaired by Christophe Bacquié, Chef with 3 Michelin stars, MOF (2004), 5 Toques Gault&Millau, Restaurant “l’Hôtel & Spa” of Castellet.